Unknown Touch: Werewolf Series, 1

 Josiah spoke in our minds, The witches are here.
 Can everyone sense them?

 Zac looked frustrated.
-He was the only one that didn't have some form of psychic ability.
-The werewolves didn't have much, but could sense that something wasn't right, something evil permeated this area.
-Not only that, but with their heightened senses, they could pick up distant sounds and scents indicating the ritual was being performed.
+He was the only one that didn’t have some form of psychic ability.
+The werewolves didn’t have much, but could sense that something wasn’t right, something evil permeated this area.
+Not only that, but with their heightened senses, along with Josiah’s, they could hear distant sounds and smell certain scents indicating the ritual was being performed.

 The door was locked.
 Dominic gave it one quick look and used his telekinetic ability to slide the deadbolt open.
 Josiah held up one hand in a warning gesture to prevent us from charging inside and touched a finger to his lips reminding us to stay quiet and use telepathy to speak.

 With incredible stealth, we crept through a stock room and an office like professional burglars.
-The next area revealed the huge, wide-open space where groceries would have been found when the store was in operation.
+The next area revealed the huge, wide-open space where the resurrection ritual was taking place.

 The witches were totally oblivious to our presence while they recited the incantation.
-They stood within a large circle that had been traced on the floor along with other painted symbols and letters.
-We were looking at the right side of their bodies.
+They stood within a large circle traced on the floor, surrounded by other painted symbols and letters.
+We viewed their right sides, although they were turned enough for us to see some of their backsides.
 That was an advantage as opposed to trying to rush them face on.

 A cold wind whipped through the building.
 The candles flickered; a few went out.
 The air sizzled and a section of the floor cracked.
-The chanting never stopped; instead it grew in volume and intensity.
+A vaporous outline was taking shape in front of them but the chanting never stopped, instead it grew in volume and intensity.
 My pounding heart and rapid breathing seemed compelled to match the rhythm of the chant.
-Josiah shook my arm when he noticed the signs that I was slipping into a trance.
+Josiah shook my arm to warn me not to slip into a trance.

 Daniel and Isaac stripped off their clothes and tossed them to me.
 Silently they transformed into the true werewolf shape of the beast and were ready for action.